Albert0i/probabilistic-data-structure/README.md

 #### VI.
 Retrospection
-Here’s a table of PDS in Redis.
+As you can see, implementation of PDS in Redis is significantly different from the *original* paper.
+I don't know it is good or not good, for everything has a reason...
+Finally, here’s a table of PDS in Redis.

 | **Data Structure**   | **Year Introduced** | **Redis Component** | **Purpose** |
 |----------------------|--------------------|----------------------|-------------|